 To get the add-in, click Insert then "Get Add-ins":

-There are two methods for adding variables to your Word templates.
+There are three primary methods for adding variables to your Word templates.

 If a particular variable is already defined inside your app (for example, you have a question that defines a variable called client_name), adding it to your template is as simple as clicking "Insert variable" and selecting it from the dropdown.